 2018 has been a terrific year in truck camper development with several new models being released.
-Among these are two, groundbreaking pop-ups—the Bundutec Wild and the Phoenix Mini-Max.
+Among these are two, groundbreaking pop-ups—the Bundutec Wild and the Phoenix Level 1 or Level 2, previously known as the Mini-Max.
 Not only are both campers equipped with a shower and a toilet, but they’re also equipped with a grey water holding tank.
 While we sang the praises of the new Bundutec Wild in an earlier review, the Phoenix Mini-Max has accomplished something the Wild hasn’t, at least not yet—it fits on a mid-size truck.
 But that’s not all.
-The Mini-Max is equipped with several other goodies that would make any truck camper owner drool.
+The Mini-Max is equipped with several other goodies that would make any truck camper owner drool, including two versions.
+The Level 1 version comes with a water heater and shower, while the Level 2 does not.
 To learn more about this revolutionary, little pop-up and how it was designed and built, we spoke with Rob Rowe, the owner of Phoenix Pop-Up Campers.

-TCA: Thanks, Rob, for taking the time to talk with us about your new camper, the Mini-Max.
+Thanks, Rob, for taking the time to talk with us about your new camper, the Level 1 and Level 2.
 But before we do so, can you tell us how your company got its start?

 Rob Rowe: Sure!
 My dad started Four Wheel Campers in 1973 by building a camper to fit the family Scout II.
 Someone saw that camper, wanted one, and Dad built them one.
 This happened a few times, and it snowballed into a business.
 In 1988, the family sold the Four Wheel Camper name, and Rob started Phoenix Pop-up Campers as a new streamlined version of the company focused on custom, and hand made quality.

-TCA: Wow, that’s pretty cool.
+Wow, that’s pretty cool.
 I didn’t know your dad started Four Wheel Campers.
-Tell us a little about the Mini-Max.
+Tell us a little about the Level series camper.
 How did the concept and design start?

-TCA: What makes the Mini-Max different from other truck campers in the market?
+What makes the Level series different from other truck campers in the market?

-Rob Rowe: There are so many little details that make the Mini-Max special.
+Rob Rowe: There are so many little details that make the Level series special.
 But I think the wet-bath, the aerodynamic cab-over, the push button electric roof lift, and the unique size are some of the most distinct features.

 Rob Rowe: We sourced just the right gray tank, created a space for it, under a sub-floor just big enough for feet, then set the compact Thetford cassette toilet on the remaining shelf above.
 It all tucks in together just right, while using the smallest possible footprint in the corner of the camper.

-TCA: Is the Mini Max made for short-bed trucks only?
+Is the Level series made for short-bed trucks only?

 Rob Rowe: It’s approximately 1,180 pounds.

 Rob Rowe: All small to mid-size trucks, with optional “air bags.”
-We also build a Mini-Max for full size half ton trucks.
+We also build a Level series camper for full size half ton trucks.
 Same basic equipment and specs, except the body floor length is adjusted to fit the truck.

-TCA: What are the tank capacities of the Mini-Max?
+What are the tank capacities of the Phoenix Level 1/2?

 Rob Rowe: Approximate tank sizes are one 20-pound propane tank; fresh water 18 gallons; grey water 8 gallons; black water cassette toilet 5 gallons; and a 6-gallon Suburban water heater.